- What are the Religion Visa requirements?

 The minister of religion visa can be extended for up 3 years or the time given in your COS, plus an additional 14 days.

 Bringing dependent family members alongside you to the UK on a minister of religion visa

-A great element to the minister of religion visa is the ability to bring your family member dependents with you to the UK.
+A great element of the minister of religion visa is the ability to bring your family members with you to the UK.

-As such a dependant family member is a partner or child that is:
+As such, a dependent family member is a partner or child that is:

-- Your legally recognized husband, wife, civil partner, or unmarried partner
+- Your legally recognised husband, wife, civil partner, or unmarried partner

 - Your dependent child that is under 18

 - Your dependent child who is over 18, so long they’re in the UK as your dependant